grantcarthew/node-scalable-blob-store/README.md

 I suggest you have a read through the test file before running it.
 Change the options if you wish to see different results.

-After cloning `scalable-blob-store` in your console:
+After cloning `scalable-blob-store`, type the following your console:

 ```sh
 npm install